Garneg/RedditAutoreg/README.md

 # RedditAutoreg <img src="https://www.redditinc.com/assets/images/site/reddit-logo.png" height=32/>
 Reddit auto registration python script makes signing up a bit easier and faster by using PyAutoGui library

-*Note that it's not finished yet, you might have to replace screenshots to make it work*

 ### Dependencies
 - PyAutoGui
 - Pillow

+Also check windscribe-support branch, it has specific bindings for Windscribe VPN.

+If you have criticism or suggestions feel free to create an issue